Skip to Content

 • 900 grams or more – Class X Felony (Super Enhanced), 15 to 60 years in prison, fines up to $500,000.

-Sentences for drug distribution can be further enhanced if the alleged offense occurred:
+Sentences can be further enhanced when the alleged offense occurred:

 • Within 1,000 feet of a school, church, public housing, or public park.

-• If a minor was involved in the transaction.
+• With a minor involved in the transaction.

-• If a firearm was present during the offense.
+• With a firearm present during the offense.

 Collateral Consequences